Jollista/HeathenDocs/content/index.md

 ### Tags
 Tags are used to categorize articles on a global scope.
 Tags might be used to indicate a specific association like #Player, a class like #State, or a categorization of files like #Core or #Concept.
 ### Folders
+- **Assets** is a disorganized collection of images and other sorts of files that are displayed on certain articles.
+It will not show up in the deployed remote wiki.
 - **Deprecated** contains outdated docs.
 They're kept here rather than deleted in case we need them for some reason later.
 If a feature is deprecated, please move all related docs to the Deprecated folder.
-- **Assets** is a disorganized collection of images and other sorts of files that are displayed on certain articles.
 - **Meeting Notes** is a collection of notes from meetings, which may discuss goals, obstacles, current progress, division of labor, design proposals, etc.
 - **Story** contains any article that relates to the narrative side of the game (such as a setting bible, plot summary, character profiles, etc.).
 It **does not** contain (but may reference) any sort of mechanics whatsoever.
 - **Style** contains the style guide and is intended to be used as a resource for artists to be on the same page when contributing art towards the game.